It pays to make your business more accessible

 - Wheelchair Manoeuvrability – Is there enough space for wheelchairs to easily use the shop, entrance, aisles, pay area?

-- Sound – Is there music playing, is it too load, do staff speak clearly, is there a loop system?
+- Sound – Is there music playing, is it too loud, do staff speak clearly, is there a loop system?

 - When visiting each shop, we encourage our volunteers to think about how accessible it is for them personally, with their own disabilities, but also how accessible it would be for people with other disabilities.